Rinconada Margaritas / Luis Aldrete

 -

-Project CoordinationCynthia Mojica, Diego García C.
+- Project Coordination:Cynthia Mojica, Diego García C.

-1st Phase CollaboratorsDenisse Sandoval, Miguel Valverde, Fausto Lazcano, Raúl Miranda, Jorge Muñoz.
+- 1st Phase Collaborators:Denisse Sandoval, Miguel Valverde, Fausto Lazcano, Raúl Miranda, Jorge Muñoz.

-2nd Phase CollaboratosChristian Coss, Catalina Joya, Adriana Villegas.
+- 2nd Phase Collaboratos:Christian Coss, Catalina Joya, Adriana Villegas.

-ArtOctavio Abúndez, Alejandro Almanza, Jerónimo Hagerman, Los Jaichakers, Pedro Reyes, Eduardo Sarabia.
+- Art:Octavio Abúndez, Alejandro Almanza, Jerónimo Hagerman, Los Jaichakers, Pedro Reyes, Eduardo Sarabia.

-DeveloperGrupo CUBE
+- Developer:Grupo CUBE

-Developer CoordinatorDiego Quirarte
+- Developer Coordinator:Diego Quirarte

-From the architect.
+Text description provided by the architects.
 The project is a development of vertical housing, deployed with three buildings in a total extension of 10,126m2.
 A fundamental part of the project has to do with the terrain, because it conserves a canyon with a significant density of trees and plants, so that 80% of the land is destined for green areas and open space, this represents a privilege, given its urban condition.

 The layout strategy liberates space by creating areas that dialogue and integrate with the landscape, in this way the set of public spaces, gardens and glen takes the structure of daily encounters that fosters collective coexistence.
 On the other hand the orientation of the buildings is worked to achieve the highest percentage of views from the units as well as the structural system was thought to give the interior a greater sense of privacy and the units configuration achieved a cross ventilation.